UPDATE: Overview of the North Korean Legal System and Legal Research

 - Public Procurators’ Office

-The courts and procuracies are accountable to the SPA Presidium or to the SPA in session.
-The tri-level court system consists of a Central Court, twelve provincial courts and approximately 100 people’s courts.
-A special court consists of the military court, which covers criminal cases under its jurisdiction.
-Lower courts usually have one judge and two people’s assessors, while appeal courts have three judges.
-Although, in principle, regional people’s assemblies elect the judges and people’s assessors, the KWP appoints all candidates.
-The procuracy structure resembles the court structure, with a Central Procuracy, provincial and county procuracies, and a separate military procuracy.
+The procuracies and courts are accountable to the SPA Presidium or to the SPA in session.
+The SPA Presidium has the authority to elect or transfer Central Court judges and lay judges, while the SPA can appoint or remove the Procurator-General and can elect or transfer the Chief Justice.
+The procuracy structure includes a Central Procuracy, provincial and county procuracies, and a separate military procuracy.
 Although procuracies investigate and prosecute crimes, procuracy offices also have the unique function of auditing other State organs and can try civil, divorce and mediation cases uncovered in the administrative process.